Sources

 Sources in MARTINI

 MARTINI has a collection of classes used to store and manipulate the properties of the source particles.
 All of these inherit from the martini.sources.sph_source.SPHSource class.
 This base class can be created by providing arrays containing the particle coordinates, velocities, masses, etc. The other source classes are tailored to specific simulations or data formats and will typically expect one or more filenames as input, along with an identifier specifying a group of particles (as defined in a group catalogue, for example).
 These classes will then take care of reading data from the input files, annotating them with units, doing any required calculations or conversions, and so on.
-There are source classes for the EAGLE, IllustrisTNG, Simba, Colibre and Magneticum simulations.
+There are source classes for the EAGLE, IllustrisTNG, Simba, FIRE, Colibre and Magneticum simulations.
 The SWIFTGalaxy interface to SWIFT-based simulations with a variety of halo catalogue formats is also supported.

 Units in MARTINI